charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 - **banner** is rendered by the GMA SDK
 - **native** is rendered in the publisher’s custom view

-From the high level perspective the integration consist of three steps:
+From the high level perspective the integration consists of three steps:

 1. [Configure the Native Bid Request](TBD)
 2. [Configure and perform the ad request](TBD)